ryantd42/NY-Legislative-Git/2023/S1731D-2023/bill.md

- information  (i)  in  connection with a credit transaction involving the consumer on whom the information is to be furnished  and  involving  the extension  of  credit  to, or review or collection of an account of, the consumer, or (ii) [for employment purposes, or (iii)] in connection with
+ information  (i)  in  connection with a credit transaction involving the consumer on whom the information is to be furnished  and  involving  the extension  of  credit  to, or review or collection of an account of, the consumer, or (ii) for employment purposes, EXCEPT THAT A CONSUMER REPORT
- S. 1731--A  4
+ S. 1731--B  4

- the underwriting of insurance involving the consumer, or [(iv)] (III) in connection with a determination of  the  consumer's  eligibility  for  a license  or  other  benefit  granted  by  a governmental instrumentality required  by  law to consider an applicant's financial responsibility or status, or [(v)] (IV) to a person in connection with a  business  trans- action  involving  the consumer where the user has a legitimate business need for such information, or [(vi)] (V) in connection with  the  rental or lease of a residence.
+ MAY BE FURNISHED FOR SUCH PURPOSES ONLY IF SUCH REPORT EXCLUDES INFORMA- TION THAT BEARS ON A  CONSUMER'S  CREDIT  WORTHINESS,  CREDIT  STANDING, CREDIT  CAPACITY  OR  CREDIT  HISTORY,  or  (iii) in connection with the underwriting  of insurance involving the consumer, or (iv) in connection with a determination of the consumer's  eligibility  for  a  license  or other  benefit granted by a governmental instrumentality required by law to consider an applicant's financial responsibility or status, or (v) to a person in connection with a business transaction involving the consum- er where the user has a legitimate business need for  such  information, or (vi) in connection with the rental or lease of a residence.
   § 5.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.